 0.19 26 September 2018 Revision by members of the Process Implementation WG D. Haltner 0.19-1 04 October 2018 Restoration of the erroneous deletion of milestone X-11 (publication) D. Haltner 0.20 12 June 2019 Inclusion of several findings (TTR pilots, WP allocation rules, TTR Core Team, contacts with various parties) D. Haltner 0.21 17 July 2019 The document edited and proofread E. Gruber S. Čarek D. Haltner 1.00 19 March 2020 Revision of document based on feedback from the TTR Roadshow and first findings of the TTR pilots, results of sub-group "Process Implementation" meetings (29.10.19, 29.01.20 & 10.3.20) D. Haltner S. Čarek 1.01 29 June 2020 Inclusion of processes for the path alteration, path modification and ad hoc.
 Inclusion of several definitions and small updates.
-D. Haltner S. Čarek 1.02 30 March 2021 alignment with the last developments and work of the TTR Process Group in 2020 inclusion of TCRs in TT concept inclusion of the updated path alteration process inclusion of the new capacity optimisation process inclusion of the short text on leading entity inclusion of the short-term ad hoc request update of the standard ad hoc process based on the latest developments inclusion of technical details about Capacity Models check of definitions and outdated parts indings from subgroup Process to IT update of allocation principles in the allocation manual (results of ICM revision) Restructuration of the document to improve readability, inclusion of separated annexes directly into the document, review of executive summary.
+D. Haltner S. Čarek 1.02 30 March 2021 alignment with the last developments and work of the TTR Process Group in 2020 inclusion of TCRs in TT concept inclusion of the updated path alteration process inclusion of the new capacity optimisation process inclusion of the short text on leading entity inclusion of the short-term ad hoc request update of the standard ad hoc process based on the latest developments inclusion of technical details about Capacity Models check of definitions and outdated parts findings from subgroup Process to IT update of allocation principles in the allocation manual (results of ICM revision) Restructuration of the document to improve readability, inclusion of separated annexes directly into the document, review of executive summary.
 D. Haltner S. Čarek S. Naundorf L. Del Giudice A. Kertai 2.0 07 April 2021 Consistency check by the TTR Process Task Force, editorial changes to improve readability.
-S. Čarek A. Kertai L. Del Giudice D. Haltner 3.0 7 December 2021 Approval of the version 2.0 by the RNE General Assembly on 7 December 2021 RNE General Assembly 3.1 11 September 2024 Added reference to RNE Handbooks A. Bianchi 4.0 10 December 2024 Approval of the version 4.0 by the RNE General Assembly on 10 December 2024 RNE General Assembly
+S. Čarek A. Kertai L. Del Giudice D. Haltner 3.0 7 December 2021 Approval of the version 2.0 by the RNE General Assembly on 7 December 2021 RNE General Assembly